Re Yagerphone Ltd: Decision

 The decision was described as a "short ex tempore judgment".
 The report of the case in the law reports is only slightly longer than a page, although that report does omit the recitation of the facts from the oral judgment.

 Bennett J held that the sums did not fall within security created by the debenture.
 Although initially, the judgment appears to indicate that this is because the floating charge crystallised before the sum became the property of the company, later in the judgment he clarified:

 The right to recover a sum of money from a creditor who has been preferred is conferred for the purpose of benefiting the general body of creditors, and I think Mr. Montgomery White was right when he said that the sum of money when recovered by the liquidators by virtue of s.
 265 of the Companies Act, 1929, and s.
 44 of the Bankruptcy Act, 1914, did not become part of the general assets of Yagerphone, Ld., but was a sum of money received by the liquidators impressed in their hands with a trust for those creditors amongst whom they had to distribute the assets of the company.

-The headnote indicates that the judgment "distinguishes" (ie. did not follow) earlier cases such as Ex Parte Cooper (1875) LR 10 Ch 510 and Willmott v London Celluloid Co (1886) 34 Ch D 147.
+The headnote indicates that the judgment "distinguishes" (i.e. did not follow) earlier cases such as Ex Parte Cooper (1875) LR 10 Ch 510 and Willmott v London Celluloid Co (1886) 34 Ch D 147.
 However those decisions are barely referred to in the judgment at all, and it is not clear that they relate to the same point in any event.